When the Stakes Are High – Facilitating Through Important Decision Making

 Tool One: Non-Violent Communication style conversation

-Use this tool as a warm up conversation with your group to assess their state of being and knowledge about the situation.
+Use this tool as a warm up conversation with your group to assess their state of being, help them achieve more calmness about the situation, and tap into their knowledge about the situation.
 It will be helpful to you to choose other tools to use with this group after you have this conversation.
 Or, this conversation could be all you need and could take several hours.
-You could also shorten it and use it as a warm up to the other tools Iwe share below.
+You could also shorten it and use prior to the other tools we share below.

 The aims of this conversation are:

-- Increase clarity and confidence of group members around key next steps in moving towards decision or action.
+- Increase clarity and confidence of group around key next steps in moving towards decision or action

-Here are a series of phrases/questions I invite you to modify or customize to your situation.
-They use both the ToP Focused Conversation (ORID) sequencing f and elements of Dr. Rosenburg’s Non-Violent Communication framework.
+Here are a series of phrases/questions we invite you to modify or customize to your situation.
+It uses the sequencing of both the ToP Focused Conversation (ORID) and NVC.
+It focuses more on the conflicting nature of the problem thus emphasizing elements of Dr. Rosenburg’s Non-Violent Communication framework.

 - Let’s go around the circle and state what we have heard or seen about the current challenging situation we find ourselves in.
 (At this point in the conversation we are not looking to vent our feelings.
 Rather, we are hoping to create a baseline of relatively accurate data around what we have been observing, reading, and hearing.
 Each take about 30 seconds to share one thing.
 If you have an article or reference, we’ll also include that in our group document.)